pachyderm/pachyderm/doc/docs/master/concepts/advanced-concepts/deferred_processing.md

 When more than one is specified, a branch repoint will be triggered when any of the conditions is met.
 To guarantee that they all must be met, add --trigger-all.

+## More advanced automation

+More advanced use cases might not be covered by the trigger methods above.
+For those, you need to create a Kubernetes application that uses Pachyderm APIs and watches the repositories for the specified condition.
+When the condition is met, the application switches the Pachyderm branch from `staging` to `master`.